 Stay on top of your reviews across Google and other review sites

 Building trust and positive sentiment is hard.
 Even harder when something goes wrong.
 But when things are going right, scoring amazing reviews from your customers is a highly-effective way to organically build your online credibility.

 With Cloutly, you can build social proof online by asking your customers for reviews and directing them to any review site you choose (like Google, TrustPilot, Facebook reviews etc).
-It's the best way to bring all your reviews (from all your review sites) into the one place, get more reviews anywhere, and display those glowing reviews live on your website to build trust with new customers.
+It's the best way to bring all your reviews (from all your review sites) into one place, get more reviews anywhere, and display those glowing reviews live on your website to build trust with new customers.